andreaaspesidev/concept-os/docs/FlashMemory.md

 |   .............           |  2K           | ......    |
 | 0x0807 F800 - 0x0807 FFFF |  2K           | Page 255  |

-In this case, the `BLOCK_SIZE` of the buddy allocator is chosen to be equal to the page size (`2Kb` in this case).
+In this case, the `BLOCK_SIZE` of the buddy allocator is chosen to be a multiple of the page size (`2Kb`, `4Kb`, ...).
 This simplifies a lot the algorithm, that is almost the original one:

 >**We assume that the memory was initially completely erased.**

 1. At the start of the Flash component, we scan the whole flash, as specified in `Reconstructing State from Metadata`.
 In a normal case we should find only `allocated_blocks` or `free_blocks`.
 If we find one `freed_block`, go to **recovery** below.
     <img src="images/cfp_recovery_entry.svg">
 2. upon any block deallocation, we mark the block `DEALLOCATED = 1`.
-We have two possible behaviors:
-    - the block was on the last level (`HB.SIZE = BLOCK_SIZE`), so covers a single flash page.
-Just erase that page, and add the block to the `free_list`.
-    - the block covers more than one flash page. **It's critical to start erasing the pages of the block from the last one up to the one containing the header**: *this ensures consistency in case of system reboot*.
+The block covers one or more flash pages. **It's critical to start erasing the pages of the block from the last one up to the one containing the header**: *this ensures consistency in case of system reboot*.
 Then the whole block is added back to the `free_list`.
     <img src="images/cfp_deallocation.svg">
 3. upon any block allocation, we search for a candidate `free_block` in the `free_list`.
 If no block of the requested size is found, try to split another block from an upper `level` of the `free_list`.
 It's the same behavior of the standard case.
 If no such block is found, we have no more memory: **the allocation is rejected**.